Susan Zirinsky: Personal life

 Zirinsky was born in New York City and raised in Neponsit, Queens, the daughter of Cynthia (née Finkelstein) and Richard Zirinsky (1915–2002).
 Her sister, Barbara Zirinsky Faden, died in 1999 at age 50 of cancer.
 Her mother founded Gracie Square Hospital in New York City and works as a mental health care professional.
 Her father was a New York City real-estate developer.
 Named after her parents for their philanthropy, the Richard and Cynthia Zirinsky Center for Bipolar Disorder is located at Mount Sinai Beth Israel.
 She married Joseph Peyronnin in 1984.
 Peyronnin is also a journalist and has won an Emmy Award.
 The couple covered the Tiananmen Square Massacre.
-In 1996 they adopted a baby girl from China, naming her Zoe.
+In 1996 they adopted a baby girl from China.

 Zirinsky graduated from the School of Communications at American University in Washington, D.C., and made a career in television journalism.
 In 2009, she delivered the 123rd Commencement Address, School of Communication at American University.

 Career at CBS

-Zirinsky, then a 20 year old sophomore at American University, joined the CBS News Washington Bureau in 1972.
+Zirinsky, then a 20-year-old sophomore at American University, joined the CBS News Washington Bureau in 1972.
 She worked as a weekend production clerk.
 In her senior year, she helped write stories about the Watergate Scandal.
 She continued working in various roles for CBS after graduation.

 Zirinsky was assigned to cover the White House for CBS, which she did for over a decade.
 During this time she worked with Marcy McGinnis and Lesley Stahl, who became her mentor.
 She has also specialized in covering political campaigns and war assignments.
 She went with Dan Rather to Kuwait during the Gulf War, where she produced the news, and Rather reported live from Kuwait City.

-Zirinsky is the senior executive producer of ‘48 Hours’.
+Zirinsky was the senior executive producer of '48 Hours'.
 She also produces breaking news specials for CBS News.
 Her frequent collaborators include Bob Schieffer.
 Her nickname in the newsroom is "Z".

-On March 1, 2019, Zirinsky will become the first female President and Senior Executive Producer of CBS News, replacing David Rhodes.
+On March 1, 2019, Zirinsky became the first female President and Senior Executive Producer of CBS News, replacing David Rhodes.
 Rhodes will step down as president of CBS News amid falling ratings and the fallout from revelations from an investigation into sexual misconduct allegations against CBS News figures, Rhodes and the CBS network said.
 She was first offered the position in 2011, however she turned the job down because it would have taken her away from the work she loves, which is producing.

 Zirinsky is described as a media icon, legendary, and trail-blazing.
 She is the second woman to be appointed head of a broadcast news network.
-After Zirinsky was named President and Senior Executive Producer of CBS News, employees said the mood was upbeat and hoped the appointment would boost morale after a scandal-plagued year.
+After Zirinsky was named president and senior executive producer of CBS News, employees said the mood was upbeat and hoped the appointment would boost morale after a scandal-plagued year.
 Zirinsky takes her assignment when CBS' longtime chief Les Moonves was forced out following a series of reports accusing him of sexual harassment.
 Charlie Rose was fired because of the same revelations and Jeff Fager, chief of 60 Minutes, was also forced out during Rose's departure.